mallocator/goStaticEnv/README.md

         Enable health check endpoint.
 You can call /health to get a 200 response.
 Useful for Kubernetes, OpenFaas, etc.
   -enable-logging
         Enable log request
-  -fallback string
+  -env-exclude-dirs string
+        Comma-separated list of directories to exclude when scanning for environment variables (relative to base path) -env-include-dirs string
+        Comma-separated list of directories to include when scanning for environment variables (relative to base path) -fallback string
         Default fallback file.
 Either absolute for a specific asset (/index.html), or relative to recursively resolve (index.html)
   -header-config-path string